TWUOnline/far-centre-guides/pages/02.lead-ba/07.LDRS-300-Leadership-As-Service/04.assessment-details/docs.md

 For extra credit, students can write up to 5 short reflections, worth 1 bonus mark each, based on the unit readings assigned.
 They can submit a journal type reflection response that includes their observations and critical evaluations to the following three prompts:

-1. What key words or phrases did I notice that intrigued or confused me?
+*1. What key words or phrases did I notice that intrigued or confused me?
 Discuss.
 2. What event or interaction between Jesus and another person did I observe that taught me about a specific servant leadership principle?
-3. One idea I could apply to my life and leadership right now is ____.
+3. One idea I could apply to my life and leadership right now is ____.*

+Please see the syllabus and Moodle for more details and the grading rubric.